-A male co-worker who likes you looks in your direction whenever he has a chance.
+A male co-worker that likes you looks in your direction whenever he has a chance.

 You catch his eye as he is walking down the hallway with work colleagues, sitting at his desk across the room, walking by your desk or having lunch in the breakroom several tables from where you are sitting.

 You happen to look up and there he is looking in your direction.